pmantouvalos/Apache-Kafka-Platform--like--/README.md

 🌟 Advanced Apache Kafka Cluster Management 🌟

-Discover the advanced Apache Kafka management system I developed, which enables efficient and reliable management of brokers, topics, and clients.
+Discover the advanced Apache Kafka management system I developed in Java, which enables efficient and reliable management of brokers, topics, and clients.
 This system is ideal for handling large-scale data streams effectively.

 🔑 Key Components: